john302/newarsenal7/README.md

-# newarsenal7
+# New Arsenal 7 translation.

-A WIP translation of New Arsenal 7 strings.
+A WIP translation of New Arsenal 7 text.